walnashgit/FindMyPage/README.md

 2. These chunks are converted into vector embeddings using nomic-embed-text model running locally in ollama.
 3. The embeddings are stored in a FAISS index for efficient similarity search
 4. The Chrome extension provides a user-friendly interface to add pages and search your index
-5. Search results link directly back to the original web pages
+5. Search results link directly back to the original web pages with search terms automatically highlighted

 ## Technical Stack